-We recognise that the welfare of our students is paramount in all the work we do and ensure all decisions are made in the best interests of our learners.
+We recognise that the welfare of our students is paramount in all the work we do and ensure all decisions are made in their best interests.
 We all have a responsibility to promote the welfare of all children and adults at risk, to keep them safe and to practise in a way that protects them.

-We recognise that some children and adults are additionally vulnerable because of the impact of previous adverse experiences, their level of dependency on others, communication needs or other issues.
-We believe that working in partnership with children, adults at risk, their parents/carers, and other multi-agency partners is essential in promoting our student's welfare.
+We recognise that some children and adults are additionally vulnerable because of the impact of adverse experiences, their level of dependency on others, communication needs or other issues.
+We believe that working in partnership with children, adults at risk, their parents or carers, multi-agency partners and our communities, is essential in promoting our student's welfare.